 College Counseling and Student Development Assistantships

 Graduate students in the College Counseling and Student Development Program (M.S.) are eligible for consideration of graduate assistantships valued at $6,000 for first-year students and $6,500 for second-year students.
 Students awarded graduate assistantships are expected to complete 600 supervised hours of work in a program or department on campus.
-For more information, contact Sharyn Miller at (626) 815-5485 or email@example.com.
+For more information, contact our program coordinator at (626) 815-5485 or email@example.com.

 Ed.D./Ph.D. in Higher Education Fellowships